rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ## Abstract Base Classes

 An abstract class can be regarded as a blueprint for other classes.
 It allows you to provide a set of methods that must be implemented within any child classes built from the abstract class.
 Abstract classes usually house multiple abstract methods.
 An abstract method is a method that has a declaration but does not have an implementation.
 When you want to provide a common interface for different implementations of a component, abstract classes are the way to go.
 You can't directly initialize or use an abstract class.
 Rather, you've to subclass the abstract base class and provide concrete implementations of all the abstract methods.
-Python has a dedicated `abc` module to help you creat abstract classes.
+Python has a dedicated `abc` module to help you create abstract classes.
 Let's see how you can define a simple abstract class that provides four abstract methods:

 ```python